Board of Education

 - be aware that defamatory or abusive remarks will not be tolerated and in extreme cases (when physical harm is threatened), the police may be summoned.

 Constructive criticism of the schools will be welcomed by the Board of Education when it is motivated by a sincere desire to improve the quality of the educational program.
 Although no member of the community will be denied the right to bring concerns to the Board, they will be referred through the proper administrative channels for a solution before referral to the Board.
 The progression of channels would be:

 c) superintendent and if not yet solved, then

 d) Board of Education.

-Please be sure when you register to attend, that you inform the assistant district clerk of whether or not you wish to address the Board of Education.

 Large groups representing a similar interest are asked to select a spokesperson.
-There is a limit of 3 speakers per meeting and speakers are limited to five minutes each.
+There is a limit of three (3) speakers per meeting and speakers are limited to five minutes each.
 There is a portion of the agenda set aside to address the Board, which is referred to as “privilege of the floor”.
 The Board will take the matter under advisement and will notify their findings by mail.
 The President may terminate the privilege of the speaker who is rude or discourteous or exceeds the time limit and refuses to stop speaking.

 We welcome the input of various stakeholder groups and strongly encourage all community members to participate on district committees.
-We also encourage all community members to be active within your child’s/children’s school community, contribute in public forums, engage in surveys, attend BOE meetings, and join us in celebrating all the wonderful things going on in our schools.
+We also encourage all community members to be active within your child’s school community, contribute in public forums, engage in surveys, attend BOE meetings and join us in celebrating all the wonderful things going on in our schools.